rickyzhangca/next-tailwind-styled-components-starter/README.md

 A template of Next.js + Tailwind + styled-components stack that works out of the box!

 It uses Inter font and also takes advantage of [`tailwind-styled-components`](https://github.com/MathiasGilson/tailwind-styled-component) so you can write Tailwind and style components seamlessly together.
 It supports all styled component features and enables you to speak Tailwind.
+Eslint and Prettier is also configured.

 ## Get started